Petlja/BlockBasedProgScratchPracticeEng/_sources/Scratch3 Interface_eng.rst

   |intro1|

-Would you like to create your own computer game, animated story, instruction or a presentation?
-Scratch is a programming language that enables you to create all of the above, and even more.
+Would you like to create your own computer game, animated story, instruction or presentation?
+Scratch is a programming language that enables you to create all of these things, and more.

-Unlike the most common programming languages, Scratch is a *visual* programming language – instead of typing the commands, you can program in Scratch by snapping color-coded blocks together like LEGO bricks.
+Unlike the majority of common programming languages, Scratch is a *visual* programming language – instead of typing commands by using the keyboard, programs are created by connecting color coded blocks, which represent different commands, something like making different objects by using LEGO bricks.

 In Scratch, **projects** are created.
-The first step in creating a project is adding the sprites that will participate in it.
-Different outlooks, sounds and behaviors can be linked to all of the sprites.
-The behavior of a sprite is described by the **script**.
-The project contains one or more scripts, each of which is associated with a sprite or a stage - the place where the project takes place.
+The first step in creating a project is adding Sprites that will participate in it.
+Different looks, sounds and behaviors can be attached to all of the sprites.
+The behavior of a sprite is described by the **Script**.
+The project contains one or more scripts; each is associated with a sprite or a stage - the place where the project takes place.

-In order to write a program in Scratch, it is necessary to get to know the environment in which the programs are created, or its **interface**.
+In order to write a program in Scratch, first, it is necessary to get to know the environment in which the programs are created or its **interface**.

-.. topic:: Scratch Programming Environment
+.. topic:: Scratch Programming Interface.

  The following Figure shows the interface of the Scratch programming language.